 All through the same lab tests, the HDD drives turned out to be significantly slower, with simply 400 IO operations managed per second.
 While this looks like a significant number, if you have a busy server that hosts loads of well known websites, a slow hard disk may lead to slow–loading web sites.

-The lack of moving components and spinning disks in SSD drives, and the latest advancements in electrical interface technology have resulted in a substantially risk–free data storage device, with an average failing rate of 0.5%.
+The lack of moving components and spinning disks in SSD drives, and the latest advancements in electrical interface technology have resulted in a substantially risk–free data storage device, with a common failing rate of 0.5%.

 For the HDD drive to function, it has to spin two metal hard disks at more than 7200 rpm, retaining them magnetically stabilized in mid–air.
 There is a good deal of moving parts, motors, magnets as well as other devices packed in a small place.
 Consequently it’s no surprise the common rate of failing of any HDD drive ranges between 2% and 5%.